 These two widely popular campaigns were both very successful but for different reasons.

 One emotionally connected with their audience while the other made it personal for each individual person.

 Now we can bring it back to your previous experiences and showcasing your best PR campaigns as a PR professional.

 Do you have a campaign that really resonated with your target audience?
 Do you have an example where you gained loyal customers?

 You’ll want to make sure you highlight some details of your campaigns and the results it generated.

-Once you have all this information, it’s time to start thinking about testimonials that you have or can get to raise your portfolio to the next level.
+Once you have all this information, it’s time to start thinking about reviews or video testimonials that you have or can get to raise your portfolio to the next level.

 Tip #4: Include Testimonials & Awards

 Client testimonials are a valuable asset to your website or pr portfolio because they show your services bring value to your clients and you are reliable for the service you offer.